Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Sommerfeld and matching conditions

-III. $r>r_{II}$ ($y>y_{II}$: infinity is a singularity of the equations (\ref{Ytilde}) and (\ref{Xtilde}), but the vanishing of the respective solution at infinity has to be imposed.
+$r>r^{(N_{d})}$ ($y>y^{(N_{d})}$): infinity is a singularity of the equations (\ref{Ytilde}) and (\ref{Xtilde}), but the vanishing of the respective solution at infinity has to be imposed in spherical coordinates (no condition is needed in the prolate spheroidal case).
 In addition we impose the matching condition on the radial derivative,

 In prolate spheroidal coordinates we have